22 Ways to Increase Serotonin Levels

 When we achieve our goals, we become happy.
 It can send a rush of dopamine, and then we want to reach the next goal.
 The larger goal, the higher the amount of dopamine.
 However, smaller goals can be more manageable to achieve and still release dopamine.

 #13.
 Talk to a Therapist

 Therapy can be a great way to increase serotonin.
 It can change your mood and help you cope with stress, depression, and anxiety.
-Specific treatments might help increase serotonin receptors as well.
-Source.
+Specific treatments, acting as serotonin replacement therapy, might help increase serotonin receptors as well.

 #14.
 Experience New Things